Mark Hyman (doctor): 2010-2020

 Hyman participated in a Partners In Health program to bring medical care to Haiti following the 2010 Haiti earthquake.
 In 2011, Hyman presented at The Nantucket Project on the root causes of disease.

 In December 2013, The Daniel Plan, a book Hyman co-authored with Pastor Rick Warren and Daniel Amen, became number one on the New York Times Best Seller list and was awarded Christian Book of the Year in 2013.
 Hyman is the author of several books on nutrition and health, such as 10 Day Detox Diet.
 In 2014, Hyman founded Center for Functional Medicine at the Cleveland Clinic.
 He appeared as a featured expert in the 2014 documentary film Fed Up.
 He was previously an unpaid contributing blogger for The Huffington Post through their contributors program.
 The same year, Hyman spoke at the World Economic Forum in Davos.

-He collaborated with Robert F. Kennedy Jr.'s 2014 book Thimerosal: Let the Science Speak, writing the preface in which he advocates for the removal of thimerosal from vaccines as a precautionary measure.
+He collaborated with Kennedy's 2014 book Thimerosal: Let the Science Speak, writing the preface in which he advocates for the removal of thimerosal from vaccines as a precautionary measure.
 Hyman convinced Kennedy to remove controversial chapters incorrectly linking thimerosal to autism.
 In 2016, Hyman joined environmentalists and civil rights leaders in calling for federal investigations into U.S. fluoridation policy, writing that communities of color are at particular risk of adverse health impacts.
 In an episode of The Diary of a CEO podcast, Hyman claimed that autism could be caused by eating gluten or by childhood vaccines, contrary to widely accepted scientific evidence.

 A 2014 New York Times article described Hyman's relationship as a medical adviser to Bill and Hillary Clinton.

 Quackwatch lists Hyman's 2003 book Ultraprevention: The 6-Week Plan That Will Make You Healthy for Life as one of their non-recommended books due to promoting misinformation and containing unsubstantiated advice.

 In 2020, Hyman founded Food Fix Campaign, a nonprofit organization addressing the food system's impact on health and the environment through policy change.
 Hyman was director of the Center for Functional Medicine at the Cleveland Clinic until some point in 2023, when cardiologist Dr. James E. Carter stepped into the position.